naduvaha/MultyModik/README.md

   - **plain line** — you are on the latest version;
   - **orange warning** — a newer version is available (with a link to the releases page).
 - One request per launch, 8-second timeout, no telemetry.

+### QoL "Mods" tab integration (if QoL.Unknown is installed)
+- The in-game `Settings → Mods` tab shows the correct version (`v1.2.0.0`) next to our plugin.
+- The **Open Nexus** button on the row opens our [GitHub releases page](https://github.com/naduvaha/MultyModik/releases) directly.
+- Does nothing (and does not crash) if QoL.Unknown is not installed.

 ## Install